Browsing Category

 Rare coin dealers’ assertion that only extremely rare and expensive coins make good investments is mostly based on the fact that this same class of coins has experienced superb investment performance over the last 20 years.
 But these abnormally high returns have been largely driven by the rise of the super rich over the same time period – our modern day robber baron class.
 These nouveau riche U.S. gold coin collectors have collectively poured hundreds of millions, if not billions, of dollars into their collecting passion.

-$5.00 Indian Head (Half Eagle) Gold Coins For Sale on eBay
+$5.00 Indian Head (Half Eagle) Gold Coins for Sale on eBay

 This insatiable market demand has driven up the prices of legitimately rare U.S. gold coins to tremendous heights.
 In fact, it is doubtful if much investment upside remains in this part of the U.S. coin market.
 However, old semi-numismatic U.S. gold coins have been largely left behind, ignored in the rush to cater to bullion buyers on the one side and ultra-wealthy collectors on the other.